fordfrog/apgdiff/README.md

   unsupported command string is shorter than 20 characters.
 (Linas Valiukas)
 * Added Spanish translation.
 (Sebastian Ortiz)
 * Fitted English help to 80 characters in width.
 (Dave Jarvis)
+* View query changes are now correctly detected even if it has declared columns that didn't change.
+(Marti Raudsepp)

 ### 2012-09-21: Version 2.4